-Once VS Code launches, ensure you've installed the Remote - Containers extension:
+Once VS Code launches, ensure you've installed the Dev Containers extension:

 When we install any of the Remote extensions, the green Remote indicator is added to the bottom left of the Status bar:

-You can click on it to open the Command Palette and verify the Remote-Containers commands are listed:
+You can click on it to open the Command Palette and verify the Dev Containers commands are listed:

 Accessing a container for your class